25 of the best horror films on Netflix right now - TheNewsTrace

 Hush (2016)

-Slasher flick Hush follows Maddie Younger (Kate Siegel), a deaf lady who misplaced the capability to listen to and converse after contracting bacterial meningitis as a toddler.
-She is quickly focused by a masked serial killer (John Gallagher Jr), who chases her round her residence whereas she makes an attempt to evade him.
+Slasher flick Hush follows Maddie Younger (Kate Siegel), a deaf girl who misplaced the capability to listen to and converse after contracting bacterial meningitis as a toddler.
+She is quickly focused by a masked serial killer (John Gallagher Jr), who chases her round her house whereas she makes an attempt to evade him.

-A terrifying cat-and-mouse scare from thriller aficionado Mike Flanagan, Hush is an intimate 80 minutes of residence invasion horror that’ll have you ever double-checking your locks.
+A terrifying cat-and-mouse scare from thriller aficionado Mike Flanagan, Hush is an intimate 80 minutes of house invasion horror that’ll have you ever double-checking your locks.

 Watch Hush on Netflix